Church of the Holy Cross (Soorp Khatch)

 Lake Van, Turkey, near the village of Gevas (Wostan) (coord.
 39-19/43-00).
 Aght'amar

-was built by the architect Manuel between 915 and 921.
+was built by the architect Manuel between 915 and 921, based on information in a late

 Architecturally, the church of Aght'amar is a tetraconch with four wide axial exedrae.
 At the four corners of the square bay under the dome are cylindrical niches.
 Inside the east niches are the entrances of the vestries.
 Although the west niches have neither vestries nor entrances, the three-quarter circular areas enclosed within these niches are reminiscent of those found in the early medieval Awan-Hrip'sime type of church.